wnhirsch/UniEscambo/README.md

 * "classes" has the declarations of all main objects of the system.
 * "db" has everything relationed to the database, SQL and PHP code.
 * "media" has images, videos and files that are important to the system.
 * "pages" has the HTML code of each page of the system.
+Files whose the name begins with the character "\_" are auxiliary files that exists to shrink the code of the another pages.
 * "index.php" is the 'main()' that init the system.
-It initializes the session variables and load the home page.
+It initializes the session variables and load all other pages.
-This code was planned for the user to only see what is in the "pages" folder.
-When an operation is called, the actual page calls a particular PHP file that calls another and so on, but, in the end, the result will be shown on the same or another file on the "pages" folder.
+This code was planned for the user to only see the "index.php" file.
+When an operation is called, the actual page calls a particular PHP file that calls another and so on, but, in the end, the result will be shown in the "index.php" that will call the correct page including it.